-The truth of the matter is that Venice is a one-of-a-kind city, where you can expect to get a break from cars and motorbikes, enjoy end-less strolling while watching centuries of best-in-class architecture, and eating fantastic food.
+The truth of the matter is that Venice is a one-of-a-kind city where you can expect to get a break from cars and motorbikes, enjoy endless strolling while watching centuries of best-in-class architecture, and eat fantastic food.

 - How locals live

 - How to get there